 What’s the cost of housing in the university dorm halls?

 The cost of housing in university dorm halls change depending on your university.
 Overall, the price for a single dorm room in London ranges between £150 and £250.
-The cost will be reduced if you decide to share it with other students.
-For example, at the London School of Economics, a dorm room for three students has a price of around £115 per each person per two weeks.
+However, the cost will be reduced if you decide to share it with other students.
+For example, at the London School of Economics, a dorm room for three students has a price of around £115 per person per two weeks.
 In this fee are included 6 dinners and 1 brunch weekly.

-To handle the high number of incoming international students in London there are many private dorm halls where you can seek accommodation.
+To handle the high number of incoming international students in London, there are many private dorm halls where you can seek accommodation.
 Their rent price is surely higher than in university’s student halls but significantly lower to private accommodation in apartments.

 The cost of housing a private single dorm in London ranges between £110 and £210 per week.
 Similar to university halls in this fee, there is usually food included.
-Note that student housing prices in London are subject to change so it is recommended you always check on your own to see what is the exact cost.
+Note that student housing prices in London are subject to change, so it is recommended you always check on your own to see what is the exact cost.